Moesif/apidocs/source/index.html.md

 - `X-Moesif-Tags` **strongly recommend**

   - value: `user`
-  - This is a hint to what is considered a “user”.
+  - This is a hint to what is considered the “user profile” for the signed in end user.
   - Add to a single endpoint which you consider has the most user metadata.
-    For example if you have an endpoint that gets json for user by id: `GET /users/:id`, then add this header to that API end point.
-The response body should have user's data.
-This helps us link the users object with in all other API calls.
+  - For example, if you have an endpoint that gets the authenticated user via `GET /users/me`.
+  - Add this header to that API.
+The verb or url doesn't matter but the response body should have user's data.
+This helps us link the users object with other API calls. </li>
-  - please add this 'user" tag for only one API end point.
+  - Please add this tag for only one API template. </li>

 - `X-Moesif-Api-Version` **optional**

-  - value: `v3.X.X`
+  - value: `X.X.X`
-  - You don’t need this, but you can tag this API with a version, and even use finer granularity or semantic versioning.
+  - Not required, but you can tag this API with a version.
+Any string is fine such as semantic versioning.

 - `X-Moesif-User-Id` **optional**

-  - value: id from your app
+  - value: user_id string from your app
-  - We automatically figure out what your user id is from conventional patterns, but you can override it by setting it manually.
+  - We attempt to figure out what your user_id is automatically, If Moesif has trouble, you can override it by setting it manually.

 - `X-Moesif-Session-Token` **optional**

   - value: token from your app
-  - Again, we parse conventional tokens such as “Authorization” or “X-Auth-Token”, but you are free to override what is considered a session token.
+  - Again, we automatically figure out what is your session token, and fall back to IP Address if can't be found.
+You are free to override this if unhappy with the results.
+Session Token can be temporal.

 <aside class="success">
 That's it!
 It's that simple.